12 Summer Events in Mt. Pleasant to Experience This Year

 Would you like to save this full guide?

 No matter when you decide to visit Mt.
 Pleasant, there’s always some kind of event or festival happening.
 However, the summer is particularly fun in this Mid-Michigan city.
-Even some neighboring towns and cities get in on the action.
+Some neighboring towns and cities even take part in the action!

 If you want to attend one of these celebrations during your next Mid-Michigan summer getaway, check out our list of summer events in Mt.
 Pleasant.